Menu

 What is a hot pot in Iceland?

 Hot pots are an Icelandic institution!
 These man-made tubs are sunk into the ground and filled with water, which is heated geothermally.
-The pots are constructed from a variety of different materials including stone, tin and plastic.
+The pots are constructed from various materials, including stone, tin, and plastic.

 Can you swim in Iceland’s thermal pools in winter?